TULSA, Okla. - EMSA issued a Heat Alert Monday after responding to at least 8 suspected heat-related calls in the Tulsa area.

-Officials issued the alert shortly after 5:15 p.m. after responding to those calls within a 24-hour period.
+Officials updated the alert at 8:30 p.m. after responding to those calls within a 24-hour period.

 EMSA issued the warning with the following tips for people in the area dealing with the heat: